Looking at this landscape through biblical glasses, we see a rainbow of evidence confirming the global flood.

 Does it really matter how those petrified logs got there?
 Absolutely, because your worldview has eternal consequences.
 God the Creator cannot tolerate man’s rebellion.
 Wickedness brought not only man’s punishment with death but also the destruction and renovation of the whole earth.
 We should take heed when God warns that in the future, he will judge man’s wickedness again but this time by fire to burn up the whole earth and create a new one (2 Peter 3:10–13).

 Though the rainbow-colored logs in this painted desert remind us of God’s judgment, they also remind us of God’s promise of salvation.
-Just as he preserved Noah and the animals in the ark through the flood, God has provided for our eternal salvation by sending his Son to die and rise to life again, rescuing us from the coming judgment.
+Just as he preserved Noah and the animals in the ark through the flood, God has provided for our eternal salvation by sending his Son to die and rise again from the dead, rescuing us from the coming judgment.
 Have you repented of your rebellion and disobedience and put your trust in God’s Son, Jesus Christ, for your eternal salvation?

 The rapid process by which growing trees were turned into petrified logs during the flood involved three steps.